ALEHACKsp/r6cheat/README.md

 If you want the build with aimbot: https://www.unknowncheats.me/forum/rainbow-six-siege/396922-r6-offline-cheat.html

 How to compile:
-- Set character set to Multi-Byte
+- Set character set to Multi-Byte <- won't work if you don't do this.
 - Build in Release x64